davidsbatista/davidsbatista.net/_posts/2018-02-28-TfidfVectorizer.md

 description: Applying scikit-learn TfidfVectorizer on tokenized text
 ---

-Sometimes your tokenization process is so complex that cannot be be captured by a simple regular expression that you can pass to the scikit-learn `TfidfVectorizer`.
+Sometimes your tokenization process is so complex that cannot be captured by a simple regular expression that you can pass to the scikit-learn `TfidfVectorizer`.
 Instead you just want to pass a list of tokens, resulting of a tokenization process, to initialize a `TfidfVectorizer` object.

 There are manly two things that need to be done.
 First, in the initialization of the `TfidfVectorizer` object you need to pass a dummy `tokenizer` and `preprocessor` that simply return what they receive.
-Note, you can instead of a `dummy_fun` you can also pass a lambda function, e.g.: `lambda x: x`, but be aware that if you then want to use the cool `n_jobs=10` for training classifiers or doing parameter grid search pickle cannot handle lambda functions.
+Note, you can instead of a `dummy_fun` also pass a lambda function, e.g.: `lambda x: x`, but be aware that if you then want to use the cool `n_jobs=10` for training classifiers or doing parameter grid search pickle cannot handle lambda functions.

 ```python
 from sklearn.feature_extraction.text import TfidfVectorizer